LIGA-UFBA/seismic-method-classes/README.md

 To run the notebooks, it is necessary to have the [GeoSymCodes' Devito](https://github.com/GeoSymCodes/devito) and the Jupyter Notebook packages installed.

 You can follow the instructions on the link above to install Devito.
-You can run the following command in your terminal under the conda environment you created in the step above to install Jupyter Notebook
+You can run the following command in your terminal under the conda environment you created in the previous step to install Jupyter Notebook

     pip install notebook